andresh26-uam/political_role_extractionTDT4310/README.md

 In this repository you can find all the source code and sources for the project, except the paper, which is not made public yet.
 Folder `src/` contains the source code and in top level you can find 2 scripts: `test.py`and `train.py`.
 Another file, which should not be directly changed is called "bestestimators.txt", a file containing info on the best found hyperparameters for every estimator used in the model.
 ## Installation and running instructions
+The project uses 3 datasets, 2 of them are a choice of which tweets to use as source for the experiments.
+One is called "Hillary's dataset" and the other is "Tweepy dataset".
+The first one comes from the stance detection task from [TweetEval 2020](https://github.com/cardiffnlp/tweeteval) paper.
+And the other is a corpus of tweets extracted using the [Tweepy](https://www.tweepy.org/) library.
+You can reload that corpus of tweets, but not enlarge it, unless doing so manually putting tweets in the 'corpus/' folder respecting the conventions of the other tweets.
+The other dataset is fixed.
+It is the "state_union" corpus from [NLTK](https://www.nltk.org/), used as a reference for political statement keywords.
+You can specify how many keywords to use, how many documents to gather from that corpus, etc.
+After that necessary introduction, these are the general instructions for running the project:
 - Download/clone the repository
 - Run `test.py` or `train.py`depending on what you are going to do.
 This is the helping `python3 test.py -h` output as a tutorial on how to use the command:
 ```console